jbmadsen/udacity-data-streaming-nano-degree/project-2-evaluate_human_balance/README.md

 - [ ] Locate the the customer you created in the output
     - FIXME: This isn't currently working (no output in Redis)

-- [ ] In another terminal run this command to start monitoring the kafka topic:
+- [x] In another terminal run this command to start monitoring the kafka topic:

 ```
-docker exec -it nd029-c2-apache-spark-and-spark-streaming_kafka_1 kafka-console-consumer --bootstrap-server localhost:9092 --topic redis-server
+docker exec -it project-2-evaluate_human_balance_kafka_1 kafka-console-consumer --bootstrap-server localhost:9092 --topic redis-server
 ```

-- [ ] Back in the redis-cli, type:
+- [x] Back in the redis-cli, type:

 ```
 zadd Customer 0 "{\"customerName\":\"Sam Test\",\"email\":\"sam.test@test.com\",\"phone\":\"8015551212\",\"birthDay\":\"2001-01-03\"}"